zillionsk8/zsk_scrolltop/readme.txt

 1. Upload plugin to '/wp-content/plugins/'
 2. Activate plugin through 'Plugins' in WordPress Dashboard.
+3. You can add a different image for the arrow under Settings->zsk Scroll to Top

 == Notes ==
 Thanks Yannick Lung for arrow icon :https://www.iconfinder.com/iconsets/freecns-cumulus